 Sales is on the front lines with prospects—so they learn more in real time

 One of the biggest challenges marketers face is not being close enough to customers and potential customers.
-This is why it is so important that marketing is informing sales of the message being brought to the marketplace, and that sales is reporting on whether or not that message is working.
+This is why it is so important that marketing informs sales of the message being brought to the marketplace, and that sales reports on whether or not that message is working.